New Netflix documentary on ‘multi-layered’ Michael Schumacher | Malay Mail

 “She was great and brave enough to let us do what we wanted, and so we respected and kept her boundaries.
 A very inspiring, warm woman who made a lasting impression on all of us.”

-It will be released 30 years after the German’s first Grand Prix in Belgium in August 1991. — AFP
+It will be released 30 years after the German’s first Grand Prix in Belgium in August 1991. — ETX Studio